webanizer/Consolino2IPFS/README.md

 1. Checkout this repo
 2. run ```npm install```
 3. run ```node index.js```
-4. to run in test mode: ```npm run start:test```
+4. to run in test mode:
+      ->  See comment in src/writePoEToDoichain.js: Change modus to "regtest".
+      ->  ```npm run start:test```
-     ->  Reads data from test file instead of meter
-     ->  Writes hash and Cid to Doichain regtest instead of main net
+      ->  Reads data from test file instead of meter ->  Writes hash and Cid to Doichain regtest instead of main net
 5. to run software tests run: ```npm run mocha```